enderchriss/sug-3/README.md

 # sug-3

-open source, sort of modern unblocked games site
+open source, sort of modern, goodlooking, unblocked games site, made to mimick Deck UI's look

 ## NOTE
 this site is not made to gain any sort of profit, or financial gain.